Cartar/Blog/README.md

 is defined to contain the submodule where `Cartar.github.io` is actually hosted.

 ## Backlog
+* This blog!
+* Scan my Great Grandfathers booklet -> add that here!!
+It's so cool
 * Review my Journal thoughts and other lessons/thoughts from:
   * How do lasers work?
   * Physics